 10. Public intoxication, either on or off campus, or at College sponsored or sanctioned programs or activities.
-Intoxicated students and their guests will not be permitted entrance to College-sponsored activities.
+Intoxicated students and their guests will not be permitted entrance to Collegesponsored activities.
 Intoxicated students or intoxicated guests in need of medical attention may be transported to the hospital for emergency care.
-Intoxicated students or intoxicated guests may be placed into protective custody by Stonehill Campus Police and transported
+Intoxicated students or intoxicated guests may be placed into protective custody by Stonehill Campus Police and transported to the Easton Police Department.
+All costs will be charged back to the student.

-- to the Easton Police Department.
-All costs will be charged back to the student. - 11.
-Possession of a drinking game or the use or possession of a board game, table game, ice luge, drinking funnel, beer tap, or other device that promotes or encourages abusive drinking or is used in a way that promotes or encourages abusive drinking. - 12.
+- 11. Possession of a drinking game or the use or possession of a board game, table game, ice luge, drinking funnel, beer tap, or other device that promotes or encourages abusive drinking or is used in a way that promotes or encourages abusive drinking. - 12.
 Operation of motor vehicles which contain alcohol, by a student under the age of 21, regardless of the age of any passenger in the vehicle. - 13.
 Driving under the influence of alcohol or other drugs.
 Student drivers may be asked to take sobriety tests.
 A student driver who fails a sobriety test may have their car towed to a storage facility for pick-up when the student is sober enough to drive.
 All towing costs are the responsibility of the student driver. - 14.
 Possession of a full to empty common source of alcohol, regardless of the size(s) or the container(s).
 A common source of alcohol includes, but is not limited to, a keg, pony keg, beer ball, punch bowl (with or without alcohol), or gelatin shots. - 15.
 Commercial delivery of alcoholic beverages to the residence halls or the College's Mail Services.

-- 16. Use of alcoholic beverages to render another person physically or emotionally incapacitated. - 17.
+- 16. Use of alcoholic beverages to render 18.
+Possession or a full or empty excessive another person physically or emotionally amount of alcohol.
+An excessive amount incapacitated. may include any amount of alcohol over the limits specified. - 17.
 Creation of materials that promote alcohol, tobacco, or other drugs. - Athletic teams, club sports teams, student organizations, residence hall councils, and other groups or individuals are prohibited from creating marketing or promotional material such as clothing that promotes alcohol, tobacco, or other drugs.
-In addition, such items may not discriminate against individuals or groups and must be approved by the appropriate College official listed below. - An Appropriate College official must also approve the use of the Stonehill name, logo, or likeness.
-Questions concerning this policy may be directed to the Student Affairs Office. - Athletic teams and Club sports teams must receive the approval of the Director of Athletics, or designee. - Recognized clubs and organizations must receive the approval of the Director of Student Engagement, or designee.
-Residence hall councils must receive the approval of the Director of Residence Life, or designee.
+In addition, such items may or groups and must be approved by the appropriate College official listed below. - Students may entertain or socialize in their individual rooms and in common areas. not discriminate against individuals Students are permitted to have alcohol present in common areas within the residence halls when certain conditions apply.
+All common areas are considered alcohol-free during exam periods, when the An Appropriate College official must residence halls are closed, during the also approve the use of the Stonehill summer, and during other times name, logo, or likeness.
+Questions designated by the Office of Residence Life. concerning this policy may be Students must be in compliance with guest, directed to the Student Affairs Office. alcohol, and quiet hours policies and maynot • Athletic teams and Club sports teams disrupt the learning or living activities of othmust receive the approval of the ers while entertaining.
+The Director of Res-Director of Athletics, or designee. idence Life, or designee, reserves the right to revoke the privilege of having alcohol in Recognized clubs and organizations common areas within residence halls at any must receive the approval of the time.
+For specific information regarding al-Director of Student Engagement, or cohol in the residence halls, as well as occudesignee.
+Residence hall councils pancy limits, please refer to the procedures must receive the approval of regarding Socializing in the Residence Halls, the Director of Residence Life,